sandeepmondkar14/WeatherDataPipeline/README.md

 2. Configure the data source connection(s) to point to your SQL Server.
 3. Refresh the dataset to visualize the latest weather insights.
 4. Interact with the dashboard to explore detailed weather trends.

+#### Dashboard Pages and Insights:

+The `weatherdata.pbix` dashboard features several interactive pages to provide comprehensive weather analysis:

+* **Introduction Page:** A welcome page setting the stage for the "Real-time Weather Analysis" presented by Sandeep Mondkar.
+* **Current Weather Page:** Displays real-time weather conditions for a selected city (e.g., Halifax).
+Key metrics include Current Temperature (°C), "Feels Like" temperature, Humidity, Weather Condition (e.g., "broken clouds"), Wind Speed, Wind Direction, and Last Recorded Time.
+* **Trend Analysis Page:** Provides visualizations for temperature forecasts: "Last 24-Hour Temperature Forecast" showing historical temperature trends; "Next 24-Hour Temperature Forecast" projecting immediate future temperature changes; "14-Day Temperature Forecast" for long-term temperature outlook.
+Includes a city selector to view trends for different locations.
+* **What Affects Temperature?
+Page:** Utilizes a decomposition tree or similar visual to break down temperature variations based on factors like City, Humidity, Weather condition, and Wind Speed.
+This page helps in understanding the drivers behind observed temperature differences.
+* **Q&A Page:** Features a "Temperature Distribution Across Cities" map, visually representing temperature patterns across North America.
+Includes a Q&A visual or card, allowing for natural language queries to explore data, such as the "Sum of TemperatureCelsius" for a specific city.
+* **Conclusion Page:** Summarizes key findings from the analysis: Real-time conditions vary significantly (e.g., Toronto/Vancouver mild, Edmonton/Regina colder); Rapid temperature fluctuations are noted in some regions, influenced by wind patterns and humidity; Upcoming weather shows stable temperatures in some areas, with increased wind activity and possible precipitation in others; Long-term forecasts reveal warmer conditions in southern regions and colder trends in the north; Humidity and wind speed play a crucial role in temperature variations, with strong winds often linked to sudden temperature drops.

 ---